MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

     > [!NOTE]
     > You can add multiple extensions to this setting.

-3. If you want to use the permission sets defined as data, set the `UserPermissionSetsFromExtensions` setting to `false`.

-    ```powershell
-    Set-NavServerConfiguration -ServerInstance <BC18 server instance> -KeyName "UsePermissionSetsFromExtensions" -KeyValue false
-    ```

-4. Disable task scheduler on the server instance for purposes of upgrade.
+3. Disable task scheduler on the server instance for purposes of upgrade.

     ```powershell
     Set-NavServerConfiguration -ServerInstance <server instance name> -KeyName "EnableTaskScheduler" -KeyValue false